 Fritz explains, this principle isn't just about taking the easy way out – it's about understanding how energy naturally flows through structures, much like water flows downhill.
 Just as water doesn't try to flow uphill, people don't need willpower to move in their desired direction if we build the right structures in our lives.

-defined, the next step is to determine the kind of machine you'll need to build to close the gap and achieve your preferred future.
+Once your ideal future (the top of your triangle) is defined, the next step is to determine the kind of machine you'll need to build to close the gap and achieve your preferred future.

 To assess your current life machine, ask yourself: